Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Forecasts

 For the fiducial model we use the Planck 2018 cosmological parameters \citep[fifth column of Table 2 of ][]{Aghanim:2018eyx} with a total neutrino mass $\Sigma m_{\nu}=0.06\,\,\mathrm{eV}$ and a reference bias $B=1.41$.
 On the top panel of Figure~\ref{fig:cov} we show our mock SZ power spectrum data.
 In this figure, in particular at large angular scales ($\ell<10^3$), we can see a multipole-to-multipole correlation between the mock SZ data points which is due to the large non-Gaussian contributions to the covariance matrix (trispectrum).
-Since masking the heaviest halos increases the signal-to-noise (see bottom panel of Figure~\ref{fig:cov}), we considered two upper bounds for the mass integration, namely $M_\mathrm{max}=5\times 10^{14}\mathrm{M}_\odot /h$ (masking) and $M_\mathrm{max}=5\times 10^{15}\mathrm{M}_\odot /h$ (no masking).
+It is possible to reduce the trispectrum with respect to the tSZ power spectrum by masking the heaviest clusters \citep[see, e.g.,][ and middle panel of our Figure~\ref{fig:cov}]{Hill:2013baa}.
+Hence, we also consider a simple masking scenario, for illustration, assuming that all clusters above a certain mass $M_\mathrm{cut}$ have been detected and masked, irrespective of their redshift.
+For $M_\mathrm{cut}=5\times10^{14}\mathrm{M_\varodot}/h$, this could be achieved by combining information from forthcoming X-ray surveys such as eROSITA with the SZ catalogue of clusters of The Simons Observatory.
+The implementation of this masking scenario is obtained by cutting the mass integral at $M_\mathrm{max}=5\times 10^{14}\mathrm{M}_\odot/h$ (instead of $M_\mathrm{max}=5\times 10^{15}\mathrm{M}_\odot /h$, the upper bound that we normally use in our computations).
+Assuming the Planck 2018 cosmology, this excludes $\approx950$ clusters over the entire sky.

-\cite{Kodwani:2018uaf} argued that using a fixed covariance matrix is generally more consistent than using a covariance that varies at each steps of the MCMC.
+\cite{Kodwani_2019} argued that using a fixed covariance matrix is generally more consistent than using a covariance that varies at each steps of the MCMC.
 In the MCMC analysis, we therefore use a fixed covariance matrix, with Gaussian and non-Gaussian (trispectrum) contribution computed with the parameters of the fiducial model. \footnote{In principle, one should also follow this for the Planck $y$-map power spectrum analysis of the previous section.
-We checked that this difference in methodology does not yield significant changes in the parameter estimation: within a few percent, consistent with \citet[][]{Kodwani:2018uaf}.}
+We checked that this difference in methodology does not yield significant changes in the parameter estimation: within a few percent, consistent with \citet[][]{Kodwani_2019}.}